StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Experiments

-\condenseparagraph{Multi-stream ablation.} In~\cref{tab:multistream-ablation}, we conduct an ablation study on various design choices of \OURS{}.
-Removing separate projection layer per task \ie, "w/o separate $(q_t,k_t,v_t)$" improves performance on certain tasks like \opticalflow{}, \sceneflow{}, and \shading{}, but degrades others and leads to an overall multi-task drop of 2.56 in $\deltam$.
-This might be attributed to the highly similar attention patterns across tasks illustrated in~\cref{fig:attention-without-separate-qkv} , which limits the learned inter-task interaction.
-Initializing $\unetsimple$ with Stable Diffusion weights instead of $\unetsimpless{}$ \ie, "w/o single-stream init.", significantly degrades performance by 6.52 in $\deltam$.
-We also report using only single-stream \ie, "w/o multi-stream" also degrading performance on all tasks (drop of 4.98 in $\deltam$), since the single stream does not benefit from cross-task exchanges.
-Additionally, we ablate our multi-frame adaptation on the single-stream only for single-input tasks, with ours being $z_{i,j} {=} \texttt{concat}(z_{i}, z_{j})$, compared to $z_{i,j} {=} \texttt{avg}(z_{i}, z_{j})$, and $z_{i,j} {=} \texttt{concat}(z_{i}, \emptyset)$; they perform $-1.57$, $-4.11$, and $-2.72$ in $\deltam$, respectively.
+\condenseparagraph{Multi-stream ablation.} In~\cref{tab:multistream-ablation}, {we ablate various design choices of the method}.
+Removing separate projection layer per task \ie, "w/o separate $(q_t,k_t,v_t)$" improves performance on certain tasks like \opticalflow{}, \sceneflow{}, and \shading{}, but degrades others and leads to an overall drop of 2.56 in $\deltam$. {We attribute this to the highly similar attention patterns across tasks which limits task interactions.} Initializing $\unetsimple$ with Stable Diffusion weights {instead of $\theta$} \ie, "w/o single-stream init.", significantly degrades performance by 6.52 in $\deltam$.
+We also report using only single-stream \ie, "w/o multi-stream" also degrading performance on all tasks (drop of 4.98 in $\deltam$), since the single streams doe not benefit from task exchanges.
+Additionally, we ablate our multi-frame adaptation on the single-stream only for single-input tasks, with ours being $z_{i,j} {=} \texttt{concat}(z_{i}, z_{j})$, compared to $z_{i,j} {=} \texttt{avg}(z_{i}, z_{j})$, and $z_{i,j} {=} \texttt{concat}(z_{i}, \emptyset)$; they {yield} $-1.57$, $-4.11$, and $-2.72$ in $\deltam$, respectively.

-\condenseparagraph{Benefit of task-gradient isolation.} \Cref{tab:ablate-grad-accum-scheme} demonstrates the efficacy of our isolation scheme, which improves overall performance by 2.54 $\deltam$.
-In particular, it drastically improves \semantic{} and \albedo{}, which have lower gradient norm as seen in~\cref{fig:gradnorm_ablate_training}.
+\condenseparagraph{Benefit of task-gradient isolation.} \Cref{tab:ablate-grad-accum-scheme} highlights the efficacy of our isolation scheme, {improving performance} by 2.54 $\deltam$.
+In particular, it drastically boosts \semantic{} and \albedo{}, which have lower gradient norms as seen in~\cref{fig:gradnorm_ablate_training}.
 The latter further reveals an inverse relationship between gradient norms and the performance drop when removing our isolation scheme.
-Without this scheme, tasks with smaller gradient exhibit large performance drops.

-\condenseparagraph{Effects of task attention heads.}Varying task attention to use 1/2/4/8 heads leads to an overall performance of $+2.45$/$+4.14$/$\mathbf{+4.78}$/$+4.41$ in $\deltam$, respectively.
-As is evident, although more heads promote greater attention, a plateau is quickly reached, likely due to the reduced capacity of each head.
-Notably, all outperform the single-stream \OURSSS{}, which achieved $-1.57$ $\deltam$.
+Besides, evaluation at different training steps in~\cref{fig:deltamtl_vs_iteration_gradient_isolation} proves our scheme is sample efficient.